-Lee Kump, a professor in Penn State's Department of Geosciences, has been studying ancient climates based on the evidence left behind in marine sediments for most of his career.
+Lee Kump, Dean of PSU's College of Earth and Mineral Sciences (we filmed this back when he was merely a professor in Penn State's Department of Geosciences), has been studying ancient climates based on the evidence left behind in marine sediments for most of his career.
 Watch this video below to see him explain some of his hypotheses about the end-Permian mass extinction and to hear more about his research.

 In addition, here is a press release about Lee's hydrogen sulfide hypothesis:

 - "Hydrogen Sulfide, Not Carbon Dioxide, May Have Caused Largest Mass Extinction," ScienceDaily (Nov.
 5, 2003)

 Here's the citation for the scientific paper: